vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/conventions/statements.rst

 .. code-block:: cpp

-    using MyArray = ::estd::array<::some::other::Type, 199>; // good - new name comes first
+    using MyArray = ::etl::array<::some::other::Type, 199>; // good - new name comes first

-    typedef ::estd::array<::some::other::Type, 199> MyArray; // bad - new name at the end
+    typedef ::etl::array<::some::other::Type, 199> MyArray; // bad - new name at the end

     template <typename T>
-    using ArrayOf5 = ::estd::array<T, 5>; // template alias - impossible with typedef
+    using ArrayOf5 = ::etl::array<T, 5>; // template alias - impossible with typedef

 OS Specific Code
 ----------------